A Healthy Outlook:

 Lily's Cola TV Commercial:

 In this Model Eliciting Activity, MEA, given a tight budget, students need to find the number of people that can be hired to film a soda commercial.
 Students will make the selection using a table that contains information about two types of extras.
-The union extra earns more money per hour than the non-union extra; however, the non-union extra needs more time to shoot the commercial than the union extra.
+Experienced extras earn more money per hour than novice extras; however, novice extras need more time to shoot the commercial than experienced extras.
 In addition, students will select the design that would be used for the commercial taking into account the area that needs to be covered and the aesthetic factor.

 Quest For Life: Space Exploration: